 - Completed Placement Request Form with options for placement

 - Completed and approved background check

-- Professional liability insurance through ASCA valid through the entire internship semester
+- Professional liability insurance through the American School Counselor Association valid through the entire internship semester

 - A negative TB test or screening completed no more than one year prior to the internship semester end date